 CBD’s mechanism of action in the human body

-CBD (cannabidiol), a cannabinoid extracted from the cannabis plant has several interactions upon entering the body.
-However, it’s key interaction is in the endocannabinoid system, a system in the human body that affects several key biological processes such as inflammation, infection response, and so on .
+CBD (cannabidiol), a cannabinoid extracted from the cannabis plant, has several interactions upon entering the body.
+However, its key interaction is in the endocannabinoid system, a system in the human body that affects several key biological processes .

-There are diverse types of cannabinoids in the cannabis plant, and each of them has a certain strength of affinity to the endocannabinoid system’s receptors, but unlike THC (tetrahydrocannabinol), which elicits a psychoactive effect to the user, CBD potentially has several therapeutic effects too, but without the high .
+There are diverse types of cannabinoids in the cannabis plant and each of them has a certain strength of affinity to the endocannabinoid system’s receptors.
+Unlike THC (tetrahydrocannabinol), which elicits a psychoactive effect to the user, CBD offers potential effects on the endocannabinoid system without the high .

 CBD also interacts with several receptor proteins such as serotonin-receptor 5-HT1A and vanilloid receptor TRPV1 [3, 4].
-The encompassing effects of CBD in soothing pain and inflammation is attributed to its ability to interact with the several biological pathways of the body, such as the endocannabinoid system and receptor proteins.
+The encompassing potential effects of CBD is attributed to its ability to interact with the several biological pathways of the body, such as the endocannabinoid system and receptor proteins.

-CBD’s response rate differs for each user because there are different factors that dictate how fast the effect will come and go.
+CBD’s response rate differs for each patient because there are different factors that dictate how fast the effect will come and go.
 These factors include dose, body weight, CBD concentration, method of consumption and individual biological factors .
-The one thing that seems to be uniformed on average is the method of consumption.
+The one thing that seems to be uniform on average is the method of consumption.

 The time-frames presented below for each type of consumption is not definite.
 The proposed response rates are merely representations of anecdotal evidence and biological standards collected for this particular topic.